 This policy sets out the principles adopted by the ACCC for prioritising and addressing product safety risks.

 Consumers expect the products they purchase to be safe.
 Each year, the Australian Competition and Consumer Commission (ACCC) identifies priorities to minimise the risks posed by unsafe consumer goods.
-In 2018, the ACCC’s key areas of focus include:
+In 2019, the ACCC’s key areas of focus are below.

 The Australian product safety system relies on consumers, businesses and agencies working together to maximise the safety of goods.
 This policy sets out the principles adopted by the ACCC for prioritising and addressing product safety risks.